systemd configuration

 NOTE

-This is only a minimal example and does not provide the most secure or "best" way to run gotify.
+This is only a minimal example and does not provide the most secure or "best" way to run Gotify.
 Please adjust the config to your needs.

 Installation